 Chinese New Year, also called ‘Spring Festival‘ in China, is the longest and most important one of Chinese traditional festivals.
-It begins on the first day of the first lunar month, and ends with Lantern Festival on the 15th day.
-For Chinese people, it is a time for family reunion, just like the Christmas in the West.

 Chinese New Year’s Eve, known as “Chu Xi” or “Eve of the Passing Year”, is a a day when Chinese families gather for their annual reunion dinner.
 A dish consisting of fish will appear on the tables of Chinese families.
 It symbolizes surplus or success.
 After dinner, many families in mainland China will banter whilst watching the CCTV New Year’s Gala in the hours before midnight.
 They would hold a countdown to the new year, then the 15-day celebration comes.